mikadosoftware/devmanual/docs/conceptchapters/highlights.rst

 Everything texhnical you might want to donin a large orfanisation is as simple as the technical side in a two person startup

+- python
+- prolog
+- haskell
+- Sql

+Plumbing
+- authentication
+- authorisation
+- access

+The role of morale in war battle and organisations - this is where leadership excels

 everyrhing hard is down to the structure of org

 one approach os to make relationships - but this only helps you and makes you kore valuable